Tyulis/rawutil/README.md

 	utf16string(data, align=0)
 	pad(num)  #Returns the given number of null bytes align(data, alignnment)  #Returns null bytes to fill to a multiple of the alignment

+_Note that these methods won't work with file-like objects_

 Finally, the FileReader object can read elements from a file-like object.
 It almost has the same methods as TypeReader, but without the data argument: data is taken from the file.
 It has also the basic file-like object methods read, write, seek and tell.